tbrianjones/personal_dev_notes/aws/rds.md

 lines terminated by '\n'
 (mysql,column,names);"
 ```
+- If loading a csv/txt file with only a single column (like emails, or ids, or domains), you just need to create a table with a single column.
+Headers and other details don't matter.
+16M rows imports in less than a minute.

 ### sharing snapshot between accounts
 - from console, 'manage snopshot permissions' and enter account id to share with